serkonda7/v-coding-challenges/README.md

 ![CI][ci-master]

-Coding challenges from the [SoloLearn App][sololearn] implemented in V.
+Coding challenges from the [SoloLearn app][sololearn] implemented in V.
 > Not compelte yet, more will follow soon!